section-engineering-education/engineering-education/articles/build-a-ticketing-app-with-adonisjs-and-vuejs/index.md

 ---
 [Adonis.js](https://preview.adonisjs.com/) is written from the ground up with strong principles and goals in mind to be a robust integrated system having developer ergonomics, stability, and speed.
 <!--more-->
-To show the capabilities of the Adonis.js JavaScript framework and how it can be combined with the [Vue](https://v3.vuejs.org/) web framework, this tutorial will lead you through building a Ticketing System App.
+To show the capabilities of the Adonis.js JavaScript framework, and how it can be combined with the [Vue](https://v3.vuejs.org/) web framework, this tutorial will lead you through building a Ticketing System App.

 This app will create events, generate tickets for the event, allow users to view the event and the tickets, how to make purchases, and redeem the event tickets.